aravindnc/mongoose-paginate-v2/README.md

 - https://docs.mongodb.com/manual/core/read-preference/
 - http://mongodb.github.io/node-mongodb-native/driver-articles/anintroductionto1_1and2_2.html#read-preferences

-## Note
+## Known Issues

+### For Mongoose < 6.0.0

-There are few operators that this plugin does not support natively, below are the list and suggested replacements,
+There are few operators that this plugin does not support natively, below are the list and suggested replacements.

 - $where: $expr
 - $near: $geoWithin with \$center